VenturaNotes/Knowledge/- Topics/predicate calculus.md

-Another possible extension is second-order logic, which allows predicate and function variables, such as $P$ in the following:
+Another possible extension is [[second-order logic]], which allows predicate and function variables, such as $P$ in the following: